 About Us

-Specific wildlife which use the refuge include: the federally protected piping plover, roseate tern, and red knot.
-At least 25 species of seabird, shorebird, waterfowl, and colonial water birds.
-The refuge also supports the largest nesting colony of common terns on the Atlantic seaboard, exceeding 13,000 pairs.
-Between 30,000-50,000 seals use the lands and waters around the refuge.
+Monomoy NWR protects a variety of different coastal habitats- ocean, barrier beach, intertidal flats, salt and freshwater marshes, dunes, and freshwater ponds.
+Specific wildlife which use the refuge include: the federally endangered Piping Plover, Roseate Tern, and Red Knot.
+At least 25 species of seabird, shorebird, waterfowl, and colonial waterbird call the refuge home at some point during their annual cycle.
+The refuge also supports the largest nesting colony of Common Terns on the Atlantic seaboard, which exceeded 17,000 pairs in 2022.
+Between 30,000-50,000 seals rely on the refuge's lands and waters.

-- The beaches of Monomoy and Chatham have the highest concentration of nesting piping plovers in New England.
+• The beaches of Monomoy and Chatham have the highest concentration of nesting Piping Plovers in New England.

-- The refuge is also designated as a Western Hemisphere Shorebird Reserve Network (WHSRN) regional site,
+• The refuge is designated as a Western Hemisphere Shorebird Reserve Network (WHSRN) regional site, an Important Bird Area (IBA), and a Marine Protected Area (MPA).

 Wilderness Areas

-Learn more about wilderness area is estimated to be 3,500 areas.
-This acreage does not include exclusion areas for the lighthouse and remnants of 2 villages which existed 90 years ago on South Monomoy Island.
+Monomoy Wilderness was established in 1970.
+Based on surveys conducted in the year 2000 and taking into account the constantly changing dynamic landscape of these offshore barrier islands, the Wilderness area is estimated to be 3,500 acres.
+This acreage does not include historic areas near the lighthouse and remnants of 2 villages which existed 90 years ago on South Monomoy Island.

 For more information about Monomoy Wilderness and other wilderness areas visit Wilderness Connect.